Our Team

 Kate LaMancuso, MD

 Kate is originally from western New York.
 She took the long path to medicine, via undergraduate studies in literary arts and Italian studies at Brown University.
 She completed her post-baccalaureate premedical studies in Buffalo.
-There, she fell in love with family medicine and its power for individual and community transformation while working as a medical case manager at a refugee service agency.
-She completed medical school and a family medicine residency at Brown University, where she pursued clinical and research interests in women’s health, global health, and health care for vulnerable populations.
-Kate is eager to participate in the Addison County community through her work at Mountain Health Center.
+There, she fell in love with family medicine and its power for individual and community transformation while working as a medical case manager.
+She completed medical school and a family medicine residency at Brown University, where she pursued clinical and research interests in maternal health, global health, and populations with limited access to healthcare.
+Kate is eager to participate in the Addison County community through her work at Mountain Community Health.
 She enjoys hiking, traveling, reading, yoga, Green Mountain culinary adventures, and spending time with family and friends.

 Lindsay Soares White, FNP